wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## Your own cloud shell #

-1. Be at the browser profile you need (if you have multiple accounts).
+1. PROTIP: Click the <strong>browser profile</strong> icon and select the identity you need (if you have multiple accounts).
+You'll likely have an account based on your Gmail, another for school email, a work email, etc.

+   Azure brings up the account based on what it stored the last time you logged in.
+   If you don't use browser profiles, you'll have to log off and back again, which is a hassle.

+   BTW within each browser profile, you can login to GitHub, Pocket, or other service so your bookmarks is available on all profiles.

 1. Go to <a target="_blank" href="https://shell.azure.com/">
    https://shell.azure.com</a>